My Favorite Chinese Myths

 I've always been fascinated with the culture of China and chinese myths.
 Since I was very young I've been attracted to its art, history, symbolism, food and culture.
 Chinese myths are a colourful part of Chinese culture, they are imaginative, often amusing and usually have a moral message attatched to them.

-The myths I've included here are a few of my favorites, and though I by no means profess to be an expert on the subject, I will, because of my interest in all things Chinese, be constantly adding more myths and legends to our pages, so pop in often to see what's new.
+The Chinese fables I've included here are a few of my favorites, and though I by no means profess to be an expert on the subject, I will, because of my interest in all things Chinese, be constantly adding more Chinese mythology and legends to our pages, so pop in often to see what's new.

 In the meantime, I hope that you enjoy the ones I have made available, and if you're interested in Chinese Astrology check out our Chinese Zodiac section for more Chinese myths and astrology.
 Hao Yun !